Frequently asked questions:

 During your first appointment, Dr. Sharmat will briefly gather some basic information from you and then begin his comprehensive psychiatric evaluation.
 This process covers all areas of your life and takes around two hours.
 An additional session may be required if your history is extensive or if a slower pace is required for the interview.
 If you have not already had it done, Dr. Sharmat will also offer to send off a gene panel to look for underlying brain chemistry issues and issues with medication compatibility.
 The team will then review the information and come up with a treatment plan that is comprehensive and makes good sense.

-Unfortunately, insurance/Medicare/Medicaid do not cover comprehensive sessions, so Sharmat Psychiatric Group is not on any panels.
-However, our Office Manager is happy to prepare a “superbill” for you, which is a receipt that you can submit to your insurance company for reimbursement.
-Plans with out-of-network benefits can reimburse from 30-70% of your cost.
+For all other insurances, including Medicare/Medicaid, we are out of network; but our Medical Receptionist will be happy to prepare a “superbill” for you, which is a receipt that you can submit to your insurance company for reimbursement.
+Plans with out-of-network benefits can reimburse 30-70% of your cost.

 Not at all.
 The source of a person’s issues can be situational, psychological, behavioral, or biological.
 One of the reasons why Dr. Sharmat’s evaluation is so comprehensive is to make sure that your issues are being addressed appropriately — and not just with medications.